Technical SEO

-Every business we audit has the same blind spot: they know roughly what they rank for, but they have no idea what they’re missing.
+Every property manager we audit has the same blind spot: they know roughly what they rank for, but they have no idea what they’re missing.

-They might know they appear on page one for their business name and maybe their primary service.
-But they don’t know that their main competitor ranks for 47 variations of the core service term — variations that collectively drive more traffic than the head term itself.
-They don’t know which suburb-level searches they’re invisible for.
-They don’t know which FAQ-type queries (“how much does X cost in Vancouver”) are driving traffic to competitor blog posts instead of their site.
+They might know they appear on page one for their business name and maybe the broad term.
+But they don’t know that a competitor ranks for a dozen city and service variations that collectively bring more owner traffic than the head term itself.
+They don’t know which municipal searches they’re invisible for.
+They don’t know which owner questions (“how much does property management cost in Vancouver”) are driving traffic to competitor content instead of their site.

 Start with what you’re already ranking for